Kenny Lofton: Retirement and Indians Hall of Fame

-Post-playing career
+Media career and other endeavors

 Lofton has his own television production company, FilmPool, Inc. In 1997, he appeared as a guest star on The Wayans Bros., and in 2004, he appeared as a guest star on George Lopez.
 Lofton co-wrote the song "What If" on Ruben Studdard's 2006 album Soulful.
 In 2008, Lofton qualified for the American Century Celebrity Golf Classic.
 He played golf in the off season during his playing days.
 For the 2011 spring-training season, Lofton was hired by the Indians to coach baserunning and outfield work.
 He also served as a commentator on the Fox Sports West postgame show for the Los Angeles Dodgers.

-Lofton considers himself a perfectionist.
-"I love cleaning.
-I clean up, wash dishes, and make a good bed.
-I'm pretty neat.
-I'm a perfectionist.
-People come to my house and they're like, 'Man, do you actually live here?'"
+Lawsuit

 In August 2022, Lofton was sued by a former employee of Lofton's investment company, who claimed that he was fired by Lofton for complaining that Lofton had sent sexually explicit photos of himself to women in the company.
 The former employee alleged that he was fired in retaliation for complaining about the photos to the company's in-house attorney, and the former employee also claimed that he was not paid for his work.